 The first step in grinding our batter is to soak our Millet, rice and dal.

 We are going to soak urad dal and methi together and Rice and barnyard millet together.
 First, combine methi and urad dal in a large bowl.

 Similarly, combine the millet and rice in a large bowl.

 The next step is to wash all this.

 Washing the millet, rice and urad dal is very important in making good quality Idli and dosa.
 What happens when you don’t follow this correctly?
 Your idli batter will smell musty and the color of your idli and dosa will be dull if you don’t wash the rice,millet and dal thoroughly.

 How to wash rice, millet and urad dal for Idli dosa batter?

 Once you combine the urad dal and methi in a bowl, place it in a sink.
 Add enough water, rinse the dal thoroughly and drain the water.
 Repeat this step until the water you use for washing is clear and you can see the urad dal clearly through the water.
-You need to do this washing process at least 5 to 6 times.
 Once the dal is cleaned, add about 4 to 5 cups of water to your urad dal and methi and let it soak for 6 hours.